-Short Term Solutions: include wood (eventually breaks down) and metal (e.g. can lids will rust).
+These include wood (eventually breaks down) and metal (e.g. can lids will rust).

-Long Term Solutions: include plastic, painted or sealed surfaces, china or clay, tiles, stone, concrete, laminated labels, glass, stainless steel or galvanised items.
+These include plastic, painted or sealed surfaces, china or clay, tiles, stone, concrete, laminated labels, glass, stainless steel or galvanised items.
 Try repurposing plastic containers, paint stirrers, smooth rocks and bricks/pavers.